 Women discontinuing hormonal contraception

-For women who have recently stopped using hormonal contraception, it is not unusual to experience anovulatory cycles for a couple of months, so she need not be worried.
+For women who have recently stopped using hormonal contraception, it is not unusual to experience anovulatory cycles for a couple of months.

-She can start with measuring a few days after discontinuing hormonal contraception.
-This way, Natural Cycles can detect her first ovulation before her natural menstruation sets in.
+A woman can start using Natural Cycles the day after she discontinues using hormonal contraception.
 Until her first ovulation is detected, she should expect many red days as a Prevent user.

 Women with irregular cycles

 Small irregularities are quite common, especially if a woman has recently stopped using hormonal contraception.
-The Natural Cycles algorithm takes factors such as cycle regularity and temperature fluctuations into account when analysing her individual cycle and calculating her status for the day.
+The Natural Cycles algorithm takes factors such as cycle regularity and temperature fluctuations into account when analysing individual cycles and calculating fertility status for the day.

-It may be less suitable as a contraceptive if her cycle is very irregular since she will get more red days.
-Yet by tracking her cycle she will get to know how her own individual cycle.
+Natural Cycles may be less suitable as a contraceptive if a woman’s cycle is very irregular, since she will get more red days, yet by tracking her cycle, she will get to know how her own individual cycle.

 an unintended pregnancy